Who Is At Fault in Left Turn Car Accident in Texas?

 For instance, if you were driving 10 miles per hour over the speed limit when you were hit by a car making a left turn, a jury may find that you were 10% at-fault for the crash.
 This means reducing your total damages by 10%.
 So, if you would otherwise have won $100,000 in court, you receive only $90,000 in compensation instead.

 If you or a loved one was injured in a car accident in the Dallas area, talk to a car accident attorney right away.
 The Dallas personal injury lawyers at The Queenan Firm represent injured car accident victims and help them get compensation for their injuries.
-Call (817) 476-1797 today for your free consultation with our experienced car accident lawyers.
+Call (817) 476-1797 today for your free consultation with our experienced Arlington, TX personal injury lawyers.